 "Generally you want to avoid any and all jelly fish," Brewster says.
 "If they are in the water, you may want to avoid the water or check with a lifeguard to determine what level of problems they are experiencing," he says.
 Still, "jelly fish stings tend to be annoyances rather than life-threatening events."

 "Most communities test beach waters and are required to do so under federal legislation," Brewster says.
 "It's a good idea to find out what the water quality is before you go in because the results of poor water quality are gastrointestinal distress, ear infection, and occasionally more serious problems," he says.
 Some beaches will post updates on water quality, "but this is not something you can rely on as most testing is random and occurs on an infrequent basis," he explains.
 "By the time the signs are up, the water quality may have already been poor for over a day," he says.
 A good call is to avoid the ocean right after a rain fall.
 "If you have recently had heavy rainfall, there is a high likelihood that water quality may have degraded to at least some degree."

 Slather on Sunscreen

 Nothing can ruin a day at the beach like sunburn.
-Research has shown that sun exposure prior to the age of 18 significantly increases the risk of developing skin cancerskin cancer later in life, including the potentially fatal melanomamelanoma.
+Research has shown that sun exposure prior to the age of 18 significantly increases the risk of developinglater in life, including the potentially fatal .
 New research has shown that sunburns after the age of 20 also increase the risk of developing melanoma.
-"You can substantially reduce your risk of getting burnt and developing skincancercancer by taking certain precautions," says Bruce Katz, MD, the director of the JUVA Skin and Laser Center in New York City.
+"You can substantially reduce your risk of getting burnt and developing skin by taking certain precautions," says Bruce Katz, MD, the director of the JUVA Skin and Laser Center in New York City.